bobbyiliev/introduction-to-bash-scripting/content/000-about-the-author.md

 ## Book Cover

-The cover for this ebook was created by [Canva.com](https://www.canva.com/join/determined-cork-learn).
+The cover for this ebook was created with [Canva.com](https://www.canva.com/join/determined-cork-learn).

 If you ever need to create a graphic, poster, invitation, logo, presentation – or anything that looks good — give Canva a go.